Back to Blog

 That last point is the one that catches people off guard.

 Sending an email and having it arrive are two different things.
-Major email providers — Gmail, Outlook, Yahoo — apply increasingly aggressive filtering to incoming mail.
-To pass those filters, your outgoing email needs to be authenticated.
-That means three DNS records that most cPanel users have never heard of:
+Gmail, Outlook, and Yahoo apply increasingly aggressive filtering to incoming mail.
+To pass those filters, your outgoing email needs to be authenticated with three DNS records that most cPanel users have never configured:

 SPF (Sender Policy Framework) tells receiving mail servers which servers are authorized to send email on your domain's behalf.
-If this record is missing or wrong, your emails look suspicious before anyone reads a single word.
+A missing or incorrect SPF record makes your email look suspicious before anyone reads a single word.

-DKIM (DomainKeys Identified Mail) adds a cryptographic signature to each outgoing message so the recipient's server can verify that the email actually came from you and wasn't altered in transit.
-Gmail and Yahoo now require DKIM for bulk senders — and the requirements are getting stricter, not looser.
+DKIM (DomainKeys Identified Mail) adds a cryptographic signature to each outgoing message so the recipient's server can verify it actually came from you and wasn't altered in transit.
+Google and Yahoo began requiring DKIM in February 2024 for bulk senders, and the requirements continue to tighten.

 DMARC (Domain-based Message Authentication) ties SPF and DKIM together.
-It tells receiving servers what to do when authentication fails — and it gives you visibility into whether someone is trying to send email that looks like it's coming from your domain.
+It tells receiving servers what to do when authentication fails — and gives you visibility into whether someone is spoofing your domain.

-These records exist in your DNS, and cPanel will not configure them correctly by default.
-Most hosting companies offer help documentation.
-Whether that documentation is current, accurate, and written in a way that a non-technical user can follow is another matter entirely.
+cPanel does not configure these records correctly by default.
+Most hosting companies provide help documentation; whether that documentation is current, accurate, and usable by a non-technical business owner is another matter entirely.

 The scenario we see regularly

 A client reaches out because a customer mentioned they never received an invoice.
 Or a quote.
 Or a follow-up they were expecting.
-The client assumes the customer missed it.
-We check the headers and DNS records — and find that their SPF record is pointing to the wrong server, their domain has no DKIM signature, and their IP address has been flagged on one of the major spam blacklists because a previous tenant on the same shared server sent spam two years ago.
+We check the headers and DNS records — and find that their SPF record is pointing to the wrong server, their domain has no DKIM signature, and their sending IP has been flagged on a major spam blacklist because a previous tenant on the same shared server sent spam two years ago.

 The support vacuum

-So if you're a marketing manager, a solopreneur, or a business owner who just wants your email to work — and it stops working — you are now in the middle of a technical problem that requires knowledge of DNS records, mail server logs, and email authentication standards to solve.
+So if you're a business owner who just wants email to work — and it stops working — you are now in the middle of a technical problem that requires knowledge of DNS records, mail server logs, and email authentication standards to solve.
 That's a steep learning curve to climb in the middle of a business day.

 The alternative: email that someone else manages

-• SPF, DKIM, and DMARC are configured correctly from the start and verified before you send a single message
+• SPF, DKIM, and DMARC — configured correctly from the start, verified before you send a single message

-• IP reputation is managed at the provider level — you're not sharing a sending IP with whoever else happens to be on the same server
+• IP reputation — managed at the provider level; you're not sharing a sending IP with whoever else is on the same shared server

-• Spam filtering runs on infrastructure built for it, not bolted onto a web hosting server as an afterthought
+• Spam filtering — running on infrastructure purpose-built for it, not bolted onto a web hosting server as an afterthought

-• Backups happen automatically, so a corrupted mailbox or accidental deletion doesn't mean lost email
+• Backups — automatic, so a corrupted mailbox or accidental deletion doesn't mean lost email

-• When something breaks, there's a person who knows your setup and can fix it — not a tier-1 help desk asking you to clear your browser cache
+• Support — a person who knows your setup and can fix it, not a tier-1 desk asking you to clear your browser cache

 "But my email has been working fine"

-Email deliverability issues are silent by default.
-Sent messages don't bounce — they just disappear into a spam folder the recipient never checks.
-The only way to know for sure whether your email is being delivered is to test it, check your DNS records, and monitor your sending reputation.
+Email deliverability failures are silent by default.
+Sent messages don't bounce — they disappear into a spam folder the recipient never checks.
+The only way to know whether your email is being delivered is to test it, check your DNS records, and monitor your sending reputation.
 Most cPanel users have never done any of that.

 What we offer